Bernese Mountain Dogs

 While the Bernese Mountain dogs we know today originated in Switzerland, their distant ancestors are believed, by some, to have existed around two thousand years ago living alongside Roman armies.

-Subsequently when the Romans invaded Switzerland, their dogs - speculated as Molosser type breeds, arrived with them and so began the evolution of the "Berner".
+Subsequently, when the Romans invaded Switzerland, their dogs - speculated as Molosser type breeds, arrived with them and so began the evolution of the Bernese Mountain dog aka "Berner".

 Bernese Mountain DogCourtesy: Art Tower

-Likely as not they also contributed their working talents for herding, droving and pulling carts while on the farms.
+The Berner worked on Swiss dairy farms and likely as not they contributed their working talents for herding, droving and pulling carts as well as being the farmer's companion and watchdog.

 Most of the very early history of this ancient dog breed, as you may have already guessed, is not born out by documentation.
 However, later historical evidence does exist in the form of paintings from the 17th and 18th centuries showing farm dogs bearing a strong likeness to the BMD.